Adult Education & Formation

 December 31 ~ No Program ~ New Year’s Eve

 January 7 ~ No Program ~ Bishop Visitation

 January 14 ~ Memories of the Selma March

 BOOK/VIDEO GROUPS: During Advent, Lent and Eastertide, adults join in evening discussion groups centered on novels, theological works and film and video series.
 Recent groups have read The Warden by Anthony Trollope, The First Christmas by Marcus Borg and John Dominc Crossan and viewed the BBC series Diarmaid MacCulloch's History of Christianity: The First 3,000 Years. attend classes and book discussions groups.
 Watch the News & Announcements section of the website for details.

 QQUIET DAYS: Usually in the seasons of Advent, Lent and Eastertide, day-long retreats or Quiet Days are held to help deepen our spiritual experience.

-User's Guide to the Episcopal Church: This lecture series lead by the rector, the Rev. L. Kathleen Liles, is designed to prepare adults for baptism, confirmation or for reception into The Episcopal Church.
+User's Guide to the Episcopal Church: This lecture series lead by the interim rector, the Rev. Canon K. Jeanne Person, is designed to prepare adults for baptism, confirmation or for reception into The Episcopal Church.
 The series covers an array of topics including church history, ecclesiology, scripture, the sacraments and the polity of the Episcopal Church.
 The series is held in conjunction with a planned Episcopal visitation to the parish by one of our diocesan bishops.